ElkeMilne/paxos/README.md

 3. **Member 3 (M3):** Also keen candidate to become president, can go offline because of their camping trips
 4. **Members 4 to 9 (M4-M9):** Neutral participants who vote fairly

 On the day of the vote, one of the councillors will send out an email/message to all councillors with a proposal for a president.
 A majority (half+1) is required for somebody to be elected president.
 The election protocol involves a proposer sending a candidate's name for the presidency.
-To achieve consensus, the majority of members must agree on a single candidate.
+To achieve consensus, the majority of multipleMembers must agree on a single candidate.

 ### Objective
-Develop a Paxos-based distributed system where members communicate through sockets.
+Develop a Paxos-based distributed system where multipleMembers communicate through sockets.
 The system must handle delays, failures, and disconnections while ensuring consensus.

 ---